 Distributed Ledger Technology (DLT)

-Distributed Ledger Technology (DLT) is a digital system for recording transactions in multiple locations simultaneously, ensuring security, transparency, and decentralization.
+Distributed Ledger Technology (DLT) is a digital system that allows multiple parties to record and access transactions simultaneously, enhancing security, transparency, and decentralization.

 Understanding Distributed Ledger Technology